top of page

 Conclusion

-Insurance loyalty tax represents a significant but often unrecognised cost for Australian families maintaining life insurance policies for 5+ years.
-Beginning modestly after 2-4 years, loyalty tax can reach 10% of annual premiums for standard policies and exceed 50% for legacy products, with percentage impact compounding annually.
+Insurance loyalty tax represents a significant but often unrecognised cost for Australian families — averaging 38% in premium overcharges based on Arrow Equities' review of 500+ policies — for those maintaining life insurance for five or more years without review.
+Beginning modestly after 2–4 years, loyalty tax can reach 10% of annual premiums for standard policies and exceed 50% for legacy products, with percentage impact compounding annually.

-The commercial driver is straightforward: long-term policyholders unable to pass medical underwriting represent higher claims risk, and insurers price accordingly.
+The commercial driver is straightforward: long-term policyholders unable to pass medical underwriting represent higher claims risk, and insurers price accordingly — a mechanism Christopher Hall terms the "claim probability premium."
 Industry data showing gross claims rising from 61.7% to 64.6% of premiums⁴ reflects the actuarial reality underlying loyalty tax.

 For families experiencing consistent annual premium increases exceeding 10–12%, professional review can quantify loyalty tax and assess whether switching, renegotiating, or modifying coverage provides better value.
 However, analysis must account for valuable policy features, particularly in pre-2021 policies, that may justify higher premiums despite loyalty tax.